Chapter 4: The Grand Operations

-When you ask Postgres to *EXPLAIN* a query, you can use this to better understand each query
+When you ask Postgres to _EXPLAIN_ a query, it hands you this battle plan so you

 # Table Operations